What is just in time inventory?

 The just in time inventory management system started as a manufacturing process.
 Over time, it has become popular in many sectors of the economy.
-ECommerce companies use just in time inventory to stay nimble in the face of changing consumer desires.
+Ecommerce companies use just in time inventory to stay nimble in the face of changing consumer desires.

 The opposite of just in time inventory is just in case inventory.
 A just in case system involves holding contingency inventory.
 This ensures that you will have enough product on hand to fill orders if your supply chain breaks down.
 Which of these strategies is best for your company depends on your products and your markets.